avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 		-- and what does this mean for deleting a profile? we shoudl perhaps have an 'active' field in prp, and only show prp if 'active'

 DONE

+Build the email engine, that will mail users after they register, riders when they receive a new donation, and

 Donations tests